 If you want to be on the bleeding edge of development, even before pre-release versions are put together, you can also check out the latest software from the WordPress Subversion (SVN) repository.
 Or, you can get the “nightly build” (which is created from the Subversion repository) — almost as up-to-date as the instantaneous Subversion repository.

-To get started, install the WordPress Beta Tester plugin.
-Then navigate to Tools > Beta Testing and review the settings:
+Once the plugin is installed, navigate to Tools > Beta Testing and review the settings:

 - Point release nightlies.
 The current release is 4.2.2.
 Selecting this will put you on the track for 4.2.3 development.

 - Bleeding edge nightlies.
 The current release is 4.2.2.
 Selecting this will put you on the track for 4.3 development.